 When you hear the word “competition,” your thoughts may run to images from your childhood, winning the first-place match in a soccer tournament.
 Oh the ‘high’ that gave you!
 Or the race for the highest GPA to become high school valedictorian.
 And you may also remember the embarrassment of failing at certain competitions.
-So, is competition healthy in schools?
+So, is competition at school healthy?

 Today, the idea of ‘competition’ in our schools is much different (and the Internet seems to be complaining about it, correlating it with everything that’s wrong with so-called ‘millennials’).
 When comparing your own competition memories to your child’s current reality, you may glance over a shelf full of ‘participation’ trophies and wonder if the competitive activities from your childhood could still hold a place in your child’s life today.

 Is it better to keep competition out of the way at school, so no one gets hurt?
 Or could competition be the key to unlocking even more of your child’s potential?

 Below we’ll cover the pros and cons of encouraging competition in schools: